:max_bytes(150000):strip_icc():format(webp)/best-waffle-mix-4175106-1e22ba8ee3d54b2c824369df30075cd3.jpg)

 Flavor: Buttermilk | Package Volume: 33 ounces | Servings Per Container: 18

-You’ve probably seen this waffle mix on the shelf in your grocery store—it’s been a staple for years and years.
-In fact, one bite and you’ll probably be transported right back to your childhood.
+You’ve probably seen this waffle mix on grocery store shelves—it’s been a staple for years and years.
+One bite and you’ll be transported right back to your childhood.
 The waffles are nice and crispy and full of buttery flavor, albeit slightly dry.

 Still, they’re easy to whip up—even on a school day.
 All you have to do is add water, eggs, and oil.
 If you’re making pancakes, the process is even easier—just add water.
 Like other family-friendly products, this mix comes in a hefty yet inexpensive 32-ounce package that yields a whopping 21 servings.